wschreyer/PENTrack/README.md

 ### Particle sources

-Particle sources can be defined using STL files or manual parameter ranges, however particle spectra and velocity distributions are hardcoded into the TMCGenerator class at the moment
+Particle sources can be defined using STL files or manual parameter ranges.
+Particle spectra and velocity distributions can also be conviniently defined in the particle.in file.

 Run the simulation
 ------------------